The identity and trust infrastructure for autonomous AI agents.

 The killer feature.
 Before an MCP server grants tool access, it calls POST /api/mcp/verify with the agent's ID.
 AgentSign checks identity, pipeline stage, trust score, and permissions.
 Returns ALLOW or DENY in milliseconds.
 This is the gate between agents and tools.

-HMAC-SHA256 with a server-held signing key.
-Deterministic JSON canonicalization ensures signatures are reproducible.
-Passports include agent_id, name, permissions, stage, trust_score, issued_at, and signature.
+Digitally signed with a server-held key.
+Deterministic canonicalization ensures signatures are reproducible.
+Passports include identity, permissions, trust level, and signature.
 Tamper with any field and verification fails.

 Built by CyberSecAI Ltd, London, UK.
 The same team behind ProofX (content protection) and CarX (AI car diagnostics).